 I usually write about humorous travel tales in this blog, but as a jazz trio began playing the haunting melody “As Time Goes By,” I found myself reflecting and contemplating the state of our current world compared to then.

 The film, set in 1942, centers on those trying through money, influence or luck to make their way out of Casablanca to Lisbon and beyond.
 Unlike birds that simply fly south, these people need official exit visas.
 A fortunate few get them, while others wait and wait.
 Two blank letters-of-transit, worth more than gold, thicken the plot and, like the gambling wheel, add another faint chance of escape.

 The map of wartime Europe looked much different then.
 France was partitioned in two.
-While the Axis powers of Germany and Italy controlled most of the rest, a handful of neutral countries like Portugal, Switzerland and Turkey stood apart like lone islands amidst the raging conflict.
+The Axis powers of Germany and Italy controlled most of the continent, while a handful of neutral countries like Portugal, Switzerland and Turkey stood apart like lone islands amidst the raging conflict.
 Various nationalities desperately fled Europe by any means.

 Now, we again live in a time of global migration, as refugees and migrants seek fresh starts in new states.
 Many want to enter Europe.
 Though the direction of travel is reversed, the desire to leave war and find peace is similar.
 The immigration issue sparks heated debate from all sides who find no easy solutions.

 On the surface it seems true that our world is smaller.
 Travel is cheap.
 Free video calls on smart phones connect us instantly to the far side of the world.
 Many speak a common language, and translation tools bridge other gaps.
 Crossing borders is often easy.
 Though not to escape war, I myself have moved to live and work in two different countries.